vijithassar/lit/README.md

 ### Input

-The `--input` or `-i` argument can be used to specify a path or file glob within which to find files to process.
+The `--input` or `-i` arguments can be used to specify a path or file glob within which to find files to process.
 File globs should be quoted strings.
 If this argument is omitted, all literate code files in the current working directory will be processed.

 ```bash
 # compile literate code files in the ./source directory